-We are delighted to welcome as keynote speakers the following scholars:
+We are delighted to welcome as a keynote speaker the following scholar:

 Prof. Nicos Sifakis

-Nicos Sifakis is a full professor in the School of Humanities of the Hellenic Open University and director of the M.Ed. in TESOL programme.
+Nicos Sifakis is a full professor of English for specific purposes in the Department of English Language and Literature of the Univerity of Athens.
 He holds a Ph.D. in language and linguistics from the University of Essex, UK.
 He is editor-in-chief of Research Papers in Language Teaching and Learning (http://rpltl.eap.gr/).
 He has published extensively on intercultural communication and pedagogy, English as a lingua franca, language teaching methodology, distance education and teacher education.

 Call for Abstracts